📂 Government Jobs & Employee Benefits

 2. Risk Allocation

-• Under NPS, market risk is boe by the employee (though asset allocation is regulated).
+• Under NPS, market risk is borne by the employee (though asset allocation is regulated).

 3. Fiscal Sustainability